Signs and Symptoms of Enamel Erosion: 8 Tips To Prevent

 Depending on what is found, the dentist will explain the treatment options they consider most appropriate for each particular case.
 Some of them are:

-In more severe cases, when enamel has been completely lost, is too thin, or presents fractures, the ideal option is to place dental crowns, which will protect the teeth from further wear and damage to the dental structure.
-If you want to know more about dental crown procedure, click here.
+● Crowns: In more severe cases, when enamel has been completely lost, is too thin, or presents fractures, the ideal option is to place dental crowns, which will protect the teeth from further wear and damage to the dental structure.

 In addition to the indicated treatment, a way to prevent or worsen enamel erosion is by maintaining good oral hygiene and adequate nutrition.